allouis/composition-of-curried-lamb/README.md

 However both these functions will be smaller than the original, and reusable.
 If we have to format the username somewhere else we now have a utility for that.

-In fact depending on how we can compose we can now use the greetUser in two enviroments.
+In fact depending on how we can compose we can now use the greetUser in two environments.

 ```javascript
   var log = console.log.bind(console);